 I’ve had people express interest in starting to hand-letter but didn’t know how to start.
 I’m happy to present this crash course in hand-lettering!
-In addition to Web Design Minneapolis, I’ve been hand-lettering now for about 6 months quite vigorously.
+In addition to Minneapolis web design, and Minneapolis SEO I’ve been hand-lettering now for about 6 months quite vigorously.
 I’ve gathered beginner hand-lettering tips and tools for those looking for how to get into hand-lettering in this in-depth article.

 Table of Contents